MarlinFirmware/MarlinDocumentation/_development/code_structure.md

 4. The Stepper ISR is a high priority interrupt routine that obediently fetches and processes the Planner queue until there are no more segments in the queue.
 Since it produces the actual STEP signals to the stepper motors it may need to run as often as 40,000 times or more per second.
 In practice we want to run it as often as possible because this improves timing and reduces "aliasing" (i.e., rounding).
 The Stepper ISR uses the clever and fast [Bresenham line algorithm](//en.wikipedia.org/wiki/Bresenham's_line_algorithm) to coordinate the timing of STEP signals.
 This algorithm benefits from finer resolution, so we get more accurate timing by running the Stepper ISR "as often as possible."

+### Input Shaping
+See [the Input Shaping page](/docs/features/input_shaping.html) for details on this very cool stage of the motion system that cancels out vibrations to achieve cleaner print surfaces at higher speeds.

 ### Fixed-Time Motion
 Marlin 2.1.3 introduces Fixed-Time Motion as an alternative method to get more precise step and direction timing along with its own Linear Advance and Input Shaping handlers.
 Fixed-Time Motion also uses the Stepper ISR to do regular stepping, but it also has a periodic `idle` task to handle state changes.